-Network security function.
-An NSF is a function that that detects unwanted activity and blocks/mitigates the effect of such unwanted activity in order to support availability of a network.
-In addition, the NSF can help in supporting communication stream integrity and confidentiality.
+Network Security Function.
+An NSF is a function that detects abnormal activity and blocks/mitigates the effect of such abnormal activity in order to preserve the availability of a network or a In addition, the NSF can help in supporting communication stream integrity and confidentiality.

-A NSF which inspects network flows according to a Flow-based NSF: policy intended for enforcing security properties.
-Flow based security also means that packets are inspected in the order they are received, and without modification to the packet due to the inspection process (MAC rewrites, TTL decrement action, or NAT inspection or changes).
+Flow-based NSF: An NSF which inspects network flows according to a security policy.
+Flow-based security also means that packets are inspected in the order they are received, and without altering packets due to the inspection process (e.g., MAC rewrites, TTL decrement action, or NAT inspection or changes).

-Virtual NSF: A NSF which is deployed as a distributed virtual device.
+Virtual NSF: An NSF which is deployed as a distributed virtual resource.